What to Take to Mexico for an Extended Stay Off-Season

 Billfold for extra debit card, copy of passport, credit card and mad money in both currencies.
 Keep safe.

 Extra chargers - Chargers sold in Mexico are aftermarket and are often defective.
+Room also have fewer outlets, so chargers with more than one port are helpful for keeping all your electronics in one place.

 A small sewing kit